register for email updates

 - Economic Development & Tourism (2003 – 2004, 2007 – present)

 - Science & Technology (2015 – present)

 - Business consultant, focusing on community outreach, marketing and public relations

 - President, Niram Enterprises Inc. (The Georgia Secretary of State dissolved Niram in 2008 for failing to file its annual registration for two consecutive years.
-The registration has not been reinstated.)
+The registration was reinstated in 2013.)

 President, Niram Enterprises Inc.

 - Board member, Selective Service System Region II

 - Vice chair for constituency groups, Democratic Party of Georgia

 - Board member, North Metro Academy of Performing Arts (charter school)